What is a Community Level?

 Medium

-If you are at high risk of getting very sick, consider wearing a high-quality mask (for example, N95) when indoors.
-If you have contact with someone at high risk for getting very sick, consider self-testing to detect infection before contact, and consider wearing a high-quality mask when indoors with them.
+If you are at high risk of getting very sick, consider wearing a high-quality mask (for example, N95) when indoors in public.
+If you have household or social contact with someone at high risk for getting very sick, consider self-testing to detect infection before contact, and consider wearing a high-quality mask when indoors with them.

 High